FE-Mars/webpack-transfer-cmd-plugin/README.md

         ...
         new TransferToCmdPlugin({
           entryOnly: true,    //if true, the plugin will only compile the entry chunks  （default: true）
-          include_css: true   //if ture, CSS with the same name will be added to the entry chunks（default: true） })
+          include_css: true,   //if ture, CSS with the same name will be added to the entry chunks（default: true）
+          auto_load_depend: ''
+        })
         ...
     ]